Home / Blog

 If the employer has any canteen/foodmaking facilities at any of their sites then they can apply for the canteen exemption for all food provided to employees while they are onsite.
 There are special rules for employers that are in the catering & hospitality industries, whereby a designated table must be set aside for staff’s use to consume any free food provided

-The first £55 per week relating to childcare costs can be paid tax-free as long as these are restricted to 20% tax relief.
+Historically the first £55 per week relating to childcare costs can be paid tax-free as long as these are restricted to 20% tax relief.
 Employers have to perform a Basic Earnings Test at the start of each year to guestimate the marginal tax rate of their employees and restrict this tax free amount to £28 pw of they are a 40% taxpayer and £25 pw if their tax rate is 45%.

 The cost of annual functions costing up to £150 (inc VAT) per head is exempt from tax.